Skip to main content

 Description

 Over 30% of Michigan's veterans live in rural communities and may struggle to access healthcare, especially specialty care.
-In addition, these veterans may face barriers to internet and transportation, and veterans may not feel that their healthcare providers understand their military experiences.
+In addition, these veterans may face barriers to internet access and transportation, and veterans may not feel that their healthcare providers understand their military experiences.

 Michigan State University and the Michigan Center for Rural Health created the Improving Rural Enrollment, Access, and Healthcare in Rural Veterans (I-REACH) Project to improve veterans' access to care and to improve care coordination.